Senior Tories publicly reject Sir Simon Clarke’s call to oust PM Sunak

 Other senior party figures immediately hit back, urging colleagues to “unite and get on with the job”.

-Postal affairs minister Kevin Hollinrake acknowledged there was a sense of “panic” in some sections of the party, but said Sir Simon’s view was not widely held.
+Postal affairs minister Kevin Hollinrake acknowledged there is a sense of “panic” in some sections of the party, but said Sir Simon’s view is not widely held.

 He told Times Radio: “Of course, some people panic at a difficult time.
 This is not the overwhelming view of the party.”